markalexander/mckinsey-datahack-2018/README.md

 # McKinsey Analytics Datahack 2018

 This is my code for Datahack 2018.

 It employs various modular classifiers including XGBoost, AdaBoost, SVM, simple neural nets (MLPs), naive Bayes, and QDA.
-These are trained individually and then ensembled in a weighted soft-voting approach.
+These are trained individually and then combined into a weighted soft-voting ensemble.

 Model params and ensemble weighting has been tuned to the dataset via grid search and some manual adjustment.